OAO TMK: History

 In 2002 TMK incorporated Volzhsky Pipe Plant, Seversky Pipe Plant and Sinarsky Pipe Plant.
 A Trade House TMK representative office was opened in Baku (Azerbaijan).

 In 2003 a new TMK subsidiary, TMK-Kazakhstan, was established.

 In 2004 TMK incorporated Taganrog Metallurgical Works.

 In 2005 TMK established and incorporated TMK Global, a representative office was opened in Beijing (China).
 CJSC TMK was reorganized into an Open Joint Stock Company.

 TMK incorporated the Romanian mills TMK-Artrom and TMK-Resita, and the Russian Orsky Machine Building Plant.
 The TMK Middle East trading subsidiary was created the same year.
 In 2020, TMK announced delisting of its GDRs from LSE.

 In 2007 TMK acquired oilfield service companies including Truboplast, TMK NGS-Nizhnevartovsk, and TMK NGS-Buzuluk, as well as the Russian Research Institute for the Tube and Pipe Industries (RosNITI), Russia's largest pipe industry research institute.
 TMK-CPW, a joint venture between TMK and Corinth Pipeworks, and ТМК-Premium Service were established.
 TMK's shares began trading on the MICEX Stock Exchange.
 Additionally, ТМК opened representative offices in Turkmenistan and Singapore.

 2008 was marked by the acquisition of US pipe assets and the creation of the American division - TMK IPSCO.
 The company also established TMK Oilfield Services and acquired TMK-Kaztrubprom (Kazakhstan).

 In 2009 the TMK European Division was created.
 It includes TMK Europe, TMK Italia, TMK-Artrom, TMK-Resita.

 In 2010 TMK-INOX became a joint venture between TMK and RUSNANO, it coordinates production and sales of precision stainless pipes.
 TMK ADRs began trading on the OTCQX International Premier trading platform in the US.

 In 2011 TMK representative office in Uzbekistan was opened.

 In 2012 the new Research & Development Center in Houston (Texas, United States) was commissioned and the Trade House TMK subsidiary in Orsk (Orenburg region) was opened.
 TMK acquired 55% of Gulf International Pipe Industry L.L.C.
 (GIPI) located in Oman and established a service joint venture with EMDAD in Abu Dhabi, the United Arab Emirates.

 In 2013 TMK acquired pipe services and precision manufacturing assets incorporated into OFSi company (Houston, USA).

 In 2020, TMK closed sale of 100% of Ipsco Tubulars Inc. shares to Tenaris.

 In 2021, TMK announced the transaction for acquisition of 86.54% of shares in PJSC "ChelPipe" from controlling shareholder Andrey Komarov.

+In 2021, the company's revenue in Russia amounted to 322 billion rubles.

+In the summer of 2023, the Cypriot company TMK Steel Holding Ltd, which owns a 90% stake in TMK, redominated to Russia.
+The new International Company LLC TMK received registration on Russky Island in the Primorsky Krai.

+In the first half of 2024, TMK showed a record loss of 1.8 billion rubles (about 200 million dollars) - for the first time since 2021.
+The company explains this by a sharp rise in scrap metal prices and an increase in the cost of loans.